Photo:Willie B. Thomas/Getty Images

 1. Lactic Acid

 In studies, in-office lactic acid peels done once every two weeks for three months improved the skin's texture and pigmentation and lightened acne scars.
-But you don't have to go to the dermatologist's office to reap the benefits.
-Plenty of liquid exfoliants contain the ingredient.
+But you don't have to go to the dermatologist's office to reap the benefits, as plenty of liquid exfoliants contain the ingredient.

 2. Alpha Hydroxy Acid (AHA)